 The first is an option in an area of pre-modern and early modern Chinese philosophy, culture and history which will give you the opportunity to read original texts and write about them.

 The second is a basic course in Japanese or another specialist language relevant to the research topic, if taught at Oxford.
 Time is obviously too short to do real justice to this most difficult language, profoundly different from Chinese.
 So, teaching focuses on the essential need – to bring you to the point at which you can begin to tackle publications by Japanese specialists in your field.
 Once basic script and grammar have been covered, instruction moves straight on to readings with a Chinese focus.
 (There is no time to spare for the skills of speaking and listening.)
 The teacher for the Japanese course will be a native Japanese instructor.

 The third element is an introduction to Sinology.
 This deals with the procedures of chronology, geography, bureaucracy, biography and bibliography in the context of traditional Chinese studies.
 The aim here is not so much to transmit information as to lead you away from a dependent, passive approach towards a questioning and free-standing research style.

-The final element is a 15,000-word dissertation on an approved topic of your choice, based on primary sources.
+The final element is a dissertation.
 Time is short and length is restricted, but this part of the course will still aim to bring out your powers of exposition and analysis, and you will document your work according to professional academic standards.

 Evaluation of the course takes place throughout the year and is through a combination examinations, essays as well as a dissertation on an approved topic of your choice, based on primary sources.
 An oral examination (viva voce) may also be required.

 Further information on the course, and the examination process, can be found in the course handbook here (information is current for the academic year of publication).